s4rath/connecto-socialApp/README.md

 # Connecto- A Social Media Application

 This is a social media application built with Flutter.
-Currently, the project includes only the UI for the authentication page.
+The project currently includes the UI for the authentication page, bottom navigation bar, and profile page.

 ## Features